 4) Breakfast Burrito

-Breakfast burritos are filling and easy to take with you if you’re in a rush in the morning.
-Wrap a warm tortilla around eggs (scrambled or fried), potatoes, beans, or even leftover roasted vegetables.
-Wrap it tightly and toast it in a pan to make the outside crispy.
-Having salsa or hot sauce on the side completes it.
+Breakfast burritos are easy to prepare and transport.
+For a tasty burrito, grab a pliable tortilla and fill it with your choice of eggs (scrambled or fried), cooked potatoes, beans, and/or leftover roasted vegetables.
+For good texture, be sure to wrap your burrito tightly and toast it in a pan to make the outside crispy.
+Use salsa or hot sauce to take the burrito to the next level.

 5) Avocado Toast